 Hindon was cold.
 Visibility was low so we were to fly at low ceiling height.
 After pre-flying checks and ground run, the technical staff handed over the aircraft to our trainer & Adjutant Sqn.
 Ldr.
 Pankaj Vatsa – a Fighter Pilot from the Squadron that flew MiG 21-Bis and a QFI (Qualified Flying Instructor).

-The activities from pre-flying checks to take-off used to take very long time.
-Pre-flying briefing, apart from normal layout and circuit vitals, included an activity called ‘chair-flying’, in which trainees used to close their eyes while sitting on the chair and animate the flying sequence for entire circuit in their minds, assuming that they are in the cockpit.
+The activities from pre-flying checks to take-off generally take very long time: Pre-flying briefing, detailing of airfield layout and circuit vitals, and an activity called ‘chair-flying’.
+In this activity trainee pilots would sit on chairs, close their eyes, think of the chair as plane, and repeat & animate the flying sequence for the entire circuit in their minds; assuming that they are in the cockpit.
 All the checks, call-outs, turns, banks, level-outs and instruments’ expected or ideal readings.

 Vatsa once said – “Whatever you do in your life, you do it on your wits; your failures are also a responsibility to be handled carefully as it indicates there was something missing last time.”

 I started feeling uneasy soon as I stepped into the cockpit.
 For a moment I forgot what I was doing there!
 Suddenly, it all came back rushing as I saw ground staff waving his hands at me asking for permission to remove the cover from Pitot tube.
 I stuck out my hand & gave a thumbs-up, and went on to check the weather vitals with ATC.